betanot/OS/README.md

 # OS
-Collection of OS image files I use for installation and drive-booting
+Collection of OS configuration files and installation scripts I use for installation and when booting from images.